 WASHINGTON (Reuters) - U.S. President George W. Bush denied on Thursday that al Qaeda is as strong today as it was before the September 11 attacks.

-Bush spoke to reporters after media reports, citing a new intelligence report, that the militant network is now as great a threat to U.S. soil as in the months before the suicide hijack-plane attacks in 2001.
+Bush spoke after media reports, citing a new intelligence assessment, said the militant network is now as great a threat to U.S. soil as in the months before the 2001 hijack-plane attacks.

 “There is a perception in the coverage that al Qaeda may be as strong today as they were prior to September 11.
-That’s just simply not the case,” Bush told a news conference.
+That’s just simply not the case,” Bush told reporters.

 Our Standards: The Thomson Reuters Trust Principles.